Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Mason Bee House DIY

 Female mason bees will readily move into the tunnels bored into this little bee house to lay their eggs.
-Though they do not live in hives, groups of female mason bees nest together, and they don't seem to mind the company from their neighbors.
+Though they do not live in hives, groups of females will nest together, and they don't seem to mind the company from their neighbors.
 The eggs remain dormant through the fall and winter, and offspring emerge in the spring to pollinate plants.

 The Cutting List